Is There a Free Wedding Photo Sharing App?

 Guests should not have to pay.
 In a wedding guest photo workflow, the host chooses the plan and guests simply scan the QR code and contribute.

-Capture's Free Starter Plan
+Capture's 7-Day Free Trial

 That makes it useful for testing, engagement parties, showers, smaller weddings, or couples who want to see how QR code guest uploads feel before committing to a larger plan.